jduck/bs25-slides/slides.md

   * Lowers the bar for attackers
 * Many improvements over the past 5-10 years
   * Ongoing efforts look promising
   * More progress is needed.
-Please help!
+Send help!

 # Flaws in Linux are Complicated